jameskim08/Course-Organizer/README.md

 here</a>.
 The application has been modified to list courses instead of heroes.

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.
+This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples.

 ## Prerequisites